 - Up to a 19 percent infection rate^

 The minimally invasive alternative

-Though open surgery was once the only option for patients suffering from instability caused by conditions such as myelopathy, degeneration of the spinal elements, and spinal deformities, with changes in medicine and technology there are now effective alternatives that negate some risks and downsides.
-Laser Spine Institute is a pioneer in minimally invasive surgery, having performed tens of thousands of successful outpatient procedures for our patients.
-In addition to a lower risk of infection (0.49 percent) and other complications, our minimally invasive procedures offer many benefits over traditional open neck and back surgery.
+Although traditional open surgery was once the only option for patients suffering from instability caused by cervical spine conditions, developments in surgical technology and technique have led to the possibility of a less invasive approach.
+Laser Spine Institute is the leader in minimally invasive surgery, helping thousands of patients find relief since 2005.
+In addition to a lower risk of infection, 0.29 percent, and other complications,^ our minimally invasive procedures offer many benefits over traditional open neck and back surgery.

-Posterior cervical fusion at Laser Spine Institute is a minimally invasive procedure that is performed through a small incision at the back of the neck, sparing the muscles from being cut or torn.
-During the procedure, two or more vertebrae are fused together to help relieve symptoms associated with compressed nerves, spinal instability and deformity, and severe herniated discs.
-The surgeon inserts an implant and bone to provide immediate stability and relief from pain.
-This allows the disc space to fuse.
-Additional implants may be necessary to further stabilize the spine.
+Posterior cervical fusion at Laser Spine Institute is a minimally invasive procedure that is performed through a small incision at the back of the neck, sparing the muscles from excessive cutting or tearing.
+During this outpatient procedure, two or more vertebrae are fused together to help relieve symptoms associated with compressed nerves, spinal instability and deformity and severe herniated discs.
 For more information on our minimally invasive alternative to traditional open neck posterior cervical fusion, contact Laser Spine Institute today.

 Call now for your free MRI review* to see if you are a potential candidate for surgery at Laser Spine Institute.